Commercial InsuranceOur Approach

 Currently, slip and fall losses are increasing for this class of business.

 Roberts-McClure Insurance has built relationships with the major insurers of hospitality business in Canada and knows which of these markets will be best suited to meet our client’s needs.
 We insure the full spectrum – food kiosks, pizza parlours, small restaurants, right through to some of Alberta’s fine dining establishments.

 Fidelity Bonding and Surety Bonding

-Fidelity Bonding is a form of insurance that protects your business against internal theft, fraud or incompetence.
+Fidelity Bonding is a form of insurance that protects your business against internal theft, fraud or internal financial loss through incompetence.
 If bonded, the insurance company (surety) will make restitution for these losses.
 Some businesses are required by law to provide bonding.
 When you see signs on the side of vehicles indicating “Licensed, Bonded and Insured,” this is usually the type of bonding indicated.

 Contractors involved in public tendering usually are requested to post security, guaranteeing the performance of their contractual undertakings – Surety Bonding.
 The Bonds provides the project owner with the financial assurance that the contractor is able to perform and respond to all the conditions stipulated in the contract and has the necessary skills, manpower, equipment and financial resources to complete a project on time and within the stipulated contract price.

 Roberts-McClure Insurance customizes programs that will meet the needs of today’s contractor and have the flexibility to handle tomorrow’s challenges and opportunities.
 We have access some of the top markets in Canada, allowing us to match our contractor clients to the right surety company.
 We constantly listen to and communicate with our clients to ensure that, as they grow, the potential for more flexible bonding is evaluated.
 Our proactive specialized approach to bonding enables us to manage client bonding requirements with confidence and build peace of mind with every transaction.